itprohelper/mybp/README.md

-# Flask App with MySQL Database | This is work in progress
+# Flask App with MariaDB Database | This is work in progress

 ## Quick Notes